 The Crab-Yellow Pastry usually has a salty or sweet flavor.
 The salty pastries are stuffed with shallot oil, pork, crab or shrimp; the sweet ones with sugar, roses, sweetened bean paste or Chinese date paste.

 The prepared pastries are crisp and tasty.
 As early as the beginning of 20th century, this snack prevailed in local teahouses.
 Today the Crab-Yellow Pastry becomes increasingly popular with the locals.

-You can try it at Wuyuan Bakery:
+You can try this best street food in Shanghai Wuyuan Bakery:

 No. 255, Yanping Road, Jing'an District